textileio/community/docs/clients/command-line.md

 The command-line client ships alongside the daemon.
-If you have not yet installed `textile`,
+If you have not yet installed the `textile` binary, head over to [running the daemon](/run/daemon) before diving into this section.

 ## Initialize a new wallet